 It’s all in the headline

 The headline is where it’s at, and by “it” I mean your sales pitch.
 Your headline is one of the first things that people see and definitely one of the first things they’re drawn to.
 This means that it should pique the interests of your visitors.
 It should answer their questions and encourage them to read on.
-Your dental website headline should do one or more of the following:
+The headline on a professional dental website should do one or more of the following:

 - Be commanding